flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

    4. An IAM Trust Relationship that associates each EKS cluster type (controlplane or dataplane) with the Service Account(s) and namespaces where the different elements of the system will run.

-   Use the steps in this section to complete the requirements indicated above:
+   Follow the steps in this section to complete the requirements indicated above:

    **Control plane role**